tamucookbooks/logstash/README.md

 =====================
 Logstash is the logging service.

-to use the logging service, include `logstash::agent` recipe in your role and set the 'log' attribute.
+This cookbook does not add any logstash configuration files by default.
+You should have a wrapper cookbook either drop in a single file or use the logstash lwrp as documented below.

 Requirements
 ------------
 ### cookbooks
-- `apache2` - used as a proxy for elasticsearch
 - `bluepill` - manages the logstash service

-#### packages
-- `java` - logstash needs java
+- `java` - installs java for logstash

 Attributes
 ----------